- Can You Exercise Your Dog With Diarrhea?

 1. A Dog With Diarrhea May Have Other Underlying Issues

-Thus, letting your dog exercise at such a time makes the pet excessively tired and risks the spread of other infections.
+Thus, letting your dog exercise at such a time makes the pet excessively tired and risks spreading other infections.

-Dog diarrhea may suggest a more severe health problem.
-It could even be a life-threatening case.
+Dog diarrhea may suggest a more severe health problem, and it could even be life-threatening.

 Indeed, dog diarrhea could be a sign of another worse disease.